MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-overview.md

 -   The Microsoft implementation of asynchronous replication is different than most.
 Most industry implementations of asynchronous replication rely on snapshot-based replication, where periodic differential transfers move to the other node and merge.
 Storage Replica asynchronous replication operates just like synchronous replication, except that it removes the requirement for a serialized synchronous acknowledgment from the destination.
 This means that SR theoretically has a lower RPO as it continuously replicates.
 However, this also means it relies on internal application consistency guarantees rather than using snapshots to force consistency in application files.
 SR guarantees crash consistency in all replication modes

--   Storage Replica is not DFSR.
-Many customers use DFSR as a disaster recovery solution even though often impractical for that scenario - DFSR cannot replicate open files and is designed to minimize bandwidth usage at the expense of performance, leading to large recovery point deltas.
+-   Many customers use DFSR as a disaster recovery solution even though often impractical for that scenario - DFSR cannot replicate open files and is designed to minimize bandwidth usage at the expense of performance, leading to large recovery point deltas.
 SR may allow you to retire DFSR from some of these types of disaster recovery duties.

 -   Storage Replica is not backup.
 Some IT environments deploy replication systems as backup solutions, due to their zero data loss options when compared to daily backups.
 SR replicates all changes to all blocks of data on the volume, regardless of the change type.
 If a user deletes all data from a volume, Storage Replica will replicate the deletion instantly to the other volume, irrevocably removing the data from both servers.
 Do not use SR as a replacement for a point-in-time backup solution.